aks/thread_local_var_accessors/README.md

     self.sleep_time = args[:sleep_time]
   end

-  # if the ivars might possibly be inherited in new threads after initialization
+  # if the ivars might possibly be inherited in new threads after
+  # initialization, then the defaults should be set for each thread to
+  # inherit.

   def alt_initialize(**args)
     # for each ivar, set the default value, which is inherited across all threads
     tlv_init :limit,      args[:limit]